 Further Information and Other Local Ideas

 Kersey is located just a couple of miles north west of Hadleigh where you can enjoy trails along the River Brett and pick up the Hadleigh Railway Walk.
 This shared cycling and walking trail takes you along the trackbed of the old Hadleigh Railway line from Hadleigh to Raydon Wood railway station.
+Near here you can also visit the wildlife rich Wolves Wood which is owned by the RSPB.

 A few miles north west there's another pretty Suffolk village at Lavenham where you can try the Lavenham Circular Walk.